 this very site.
 The temple's impressively tall prang stands majestically

 Wat Benchamabophit is the last major temple to be built in Bangkok and it has a unique blend of classical Thai and nineteenth century European architectural design.
 It's also known as the Marble Temple due to its Italian marble wall cladding.
 The building sports exquisite cascading cruciform roof levels and stained-glass windows depicting scenes from Thai Mythology.
 It's also home to a reproduction of a highly revered Buddha and well worth visiting.

-is a nineteenth century temple located in tree-filled grounds.
+is a nineteenth-century temple located in tree-filled grounds.
 The

 temple has a strong Chinese style architectural influence and is the

-center for the strict Thammayut sect of Buddhism.
+centre for the strict Thammayut sect of Buddhism.
 The grounds contain a

 central golden Chedi flanked by two symmetrical temples.
 They house